matthewjlutz/MASec-info-flow/README.md

 ```

 ### API Keys
-This project makes API calls to OpenAI's GPT models, and can be modified to use other models.
-Use of these APIs requires the corresponding API keys, which you can provide as environment variables, stored in a '.env' file located in the project directory or your home directory.
-(This file is ignored by git by default).
-The file is a simple text file with key=value pairs, e.g.:
+This project requires OpenAI API access to use the GPT models (and can be modified for other LLMs).
+Using these APIs requires the corresponding API keys, which should be provided as environment variables stored in a '.env' file in the project directory or your home directory.
+This file, ignored by git for security, is a text file with key=value pairs, e.g.:

 ```
-OPENAI_API_KEY=sk-...
+OPENAI_API_KEY="sk-..."
-OPENAI_API_ORG=org-...
+OPENAI_API_ORG="org-..."
-ANTHROPIC_API_KEY=sk-ant-...
+ANTHROPIC_API_KEY="sk-ant-..."
 ...
 ```

-These variables can be imported from the `.env` file using the `dotenv` package as follows:
+These variables are imported from the `.env` file using the `dotenv` package:

 ```
 import dotenv